 9. Museum ABC by The Metropolitan Museum of Art

 Little, Brown Books for Young Readers (2002); hardcover, $19.99 USD

 My hatred for the ever-so-popular Mini Masters board book series is well documented, so I have continued to approach picture books purporting to impart an appreciation of fine art with serious trepidation.

 So I was pleasantly surprised to discover Museum ABC, which scaffolds its art exposure premise in the alphabet.
-Each letter has a page and they each have four example words of art depicting one named thing beginning with that letter.
+Each letter has a page and they each have four example works of art depicting one named thing beginning with that letter.
 So "C is for Cat" has four different paintings with a cat as subject.